 truly, it does take all kinds to make a world.

-I peer at the large windows,
+i peer at large windows,

-gazing outside, I see several planes
+gazing outside, i see several planes

-parked at several gates and I think:
+parked at several gates and i think:

 it’s gonna be a long ride.

 October 1997, Moscow, Russia

 Two days before this photo was taken, I was on vacation in Atlanta, Georgia where it was a nice 70 degrees .
 I returned to Moscow —where I lived and worked.
 On the flight back, as the plane made its final approach, l looked at all the snow on the ground covering the entire city.
 That is when I remembered, I left my overcoat in the trunk of the rental car at Hartsfield-Jackson airport in Atlanta.